Yash-Gupta13/Yash-Gupta13/README.md

 <h2 align="left">Hi 👋!
-My name is Yash Gupta and I'm a Software Developer, from Lucknow,India.</h2>
+My name is Yash Gupta and I'm a Software Developer, from Lucknow, India.</h2>

 ###